schmiedc/SynActJ/pages/Fiji_Tutorial.md

 <img src="../images/tutorial/GradientRadius.png" alt="Splitting" class="inline"/>

 <b>4.
-Filter size of objects:</b> Finally you can adjust the size and shape of the objects via the
+Filter size of objects:</b> Finally you can adjust the size and shape of the objects via the *Filter spots: size and circ.* interface

 <img src="../images/tutorial/SizeAndShape.png" alt="Splitting" class="inline"/>